 Note: A valid NEPA approval and re-evaluation must be entered into OTIS when an ITD funding authorization request (2101) is sent to ITD HQ for construction funding.
-Prior to submitting the 2101, the Project Manager shall confirm with the Environmental Planner that the NEPA approval is still valid.
+Prior to submitting the 2101, the Project Manager shall confirm with the Environmental Planner that the NEPA approval is still valid (date needs to be within 6 months).
 The NEPA approval and re-evaluation shall be included in the ProjectWise file for the project; the dates of these actions are included in the 2101.